 - My camera is a must – because Europe has so many great spots that need to be photographed.

-- I have to admit, that I still don’t have a kindle, so a “real” book is often an essential
+- I admit that I still don’t have a kindle, so a “real” book is often essential.

 - A day at the beach or pool would not be perfect without my iPod.

 - Power Charger- how long does your phone battery last?
 Not long?
 Neither does mine, so this is essential.

 - Do you need an adapter?
 Well, it gets a bit complicated here: Swiss plugs and wall sockets are non-grounded wall outlets with 2 holes and grounded wall outlets with 3 holes.
 The non-grounded European plug with two pins will often fit in a Swiss wall socket.
 But not always because the European prongs are a bit bigger!
 Other plugs will mostly not fit, so an adapter is needed.
 This means= when I charge my mobile, it is fine – if I want to charge my laptop, I need an adapter because the prongs are bigger.
 Complicated, I know.

 Random Things to Pack For Switzerland

 - Umbrella (it can still rain quite a lot in the summer)

 - Medicine (headache pills etc.)